alicexue/fmri-pipeline/README.md

 - To export raw BIDS, you must have [Docker](https://docs.docker.com/get-docker/) installed and running and the [Flywheel CLI](https://docs.flywheel.io/hc/en-us/articles/360008162214-Installing-the-Flywheel-Command-Line-Interface-CLI-) installed.
 You will need to log into the CLI with your API key.

 #### For running fMRI analyses:
-- directory with fmriprep output named 'fmriprep'
+- directory with fmriprep output named 'fmriprep' (see Directory Structure below)
   - func directories (with preprocessed functional files) should be in the subject folder (if there are no sessions) or in the appropriate session folder
   - anat directories (with preprocessed anatomical files) can be in the subject folder or in the appropriate session folder
 - EV files (see step 1 below)
-- model parameters must be specified in the model_params.json file under the model-\<modelname> directory (see step 2 below)
+- model parameters must be specified in the model_params.json file under the 'model-\<modelname>' directory (see step 2 below)
-- condition key must be specified under the model-\<modelname> directory as condition_key.json or condition_key.txt (see step 3 below)
+- condition key must be specified under the 'model-\<modelname>' directory as condition_key.json or condition_key.txt (see step 3 below)
-- task contrasts (not required) may be specified under the model-<modelname> directory as task_contrasts.json or task_contrasts.txt (see step 4 below)
+- task contrasts (not required) may be specified under the 'model-<modelname>' directory as task_contrasts.json or task_contrasts.txt (see step 4 below)

 ## Steps